wjschne/ggdiagram/README.md

 ## Example

-In @fig_example, we create a circle object with `ob_circle` and a rectangle object with `ob_rectangle`, placing the rectangle such that there is .5 units of separation between the two objects.
+In <a href="#fig-example" class="quarto-xref">Figure 1</a>, we create a
+circle object with `ob_circle` and a rectangle object with `ob_rectangle`, placing the rectangle such that there is .5 units of separation between the two objects.

 The `ggdiagram` function is a a wrapper for `ggplot`, that sets some defaults (e.g., `theme_void`, `coord_equal`, fonts, line size, etc.).